“Well obviously,” Maria said. “Ninjas. Why didn’t I guess?”

 “…We’re not here to stop you,” Maria continued.
 “We’re looking for Dr Frightmarestein.
 You seen her?”

 “What are you doing here, anyway?”
-Lenore said.
+Luigina said.

 “Ugh… You had to ask,” Maria sighed.

 “We are the ninjas of clan Trilobito,” the lead ninja said.
 “A mysterious ninja clan that for centuries has existed under the watchful protection of the great trilobite spirit.
 But with the opening of this park, the trilobite energy has deserted us.
 By stealing the trilobite production technology we hope to…”

-“Huh,” Lenore said.
+“Huh,” Luigina said.
 “I would have guessed ‘rival trilobite park.'”

 “Same,” R17 said.
 “Beep.”

 “I don’t care about any of this,” Maria said.
 “We need to find Frightmarestein to figure out what weird cross-dimensional mojo she put on the plumbing in this place.
 That way we might fix stuff and save everyone or whatever.”

 She looked around the darkened lab, which was full of… well, full of sciencey stuff and ninjas as far as she could tell.
 It was hard to see how many ninjas.
 Since their recent dishonouring, they had decided to take ninjaing seriously again and were mostly half-hidden in the gloom.

 “Beep,” R17 said.
 “If you just tell us if you’ve seen Frightmarestein then we’ll go and leave you to your work.
 Beep”

 “Yeah,” Maria said.
-“And everyone knows you people have to do whatever a robot tells you to do.”
+“And everyone knows you people have to do something if a robot tells you to do it.”

 “Now that’s really racist!” a ninja exclaimed.
 “Like… extra racist, or something.”